 NCAA was the first truly recognized accrediting body.
 DEAC is a body born out of a necessity of our time.
 It’s the agency responsible for the more remote learning and testing-based certifying agencies and programs.

 I’ll go into which accrediting body applies to each of the different certs we will look into.

 Top 5 personal trainer schools/degrees

-NASM or the National Academy of Sports Medicine is one of the top global certifying institutions.
-If you’re gunning for an in depth, cutting edge approach to exercise science and personal training, this is it.
+NASM, or the National Academy of Sports Medicine, is one of the top global certifying institutions.
+This is it if you seek an in-depth, cutting-edge approach to exercise science and personal training.

 NASM has been around longer than most other exercise science institutions.
 Over the past 30 years, they have been a leader in specialized PT certifications.

 This makes NASM one of the pioneers and authorities on personal training and exercise science.

 4 packages are currently available under the NASM badge, allowing you to take a full spectrum approach to all things health and fitness.
 With their proprietary Optimum Performance Training™ (OPT™ methodology), NASM courses are developed and updated using an evidence-based, scientific model.

 - One of if not the most reputable and credible cert in the PT industry.

 - The proprietary OTP model can be applied to a diverse spectrum of clients.